Skip to Content

 Final Taco Bites Recipe Notes

 As you can see in the recipe photos below, the taco bites completely fill each muffin slot.
 You could add extra ingredients like onion or peppers, but you won’t have a ton of extra room to work with.
-You might consider replacing the salsa for your own blend of tomatoes and fresh veggies.
+You might consider replacing the salsa for your own blend of tomatoes and fresh veggies or roasted fajita veggies.

 holding a taco bite over a plate of 3 more taco bites